How to Start Eating Clean [Even With an 80 Hour Workweek]

 Here are some quick tips that you can utilize to help accomplish your goal: whether that is to eat better, lose weight, or gain muscle.

-Other non-animal options include tofu, peas, lentils, and hemp seeds.
+Other non-animal options include tofu, green split peas, lentils, pumpkin seeds, and hemp seeds.

 FATS ARE GOOD FOR YOU